About the Blog:

 Mirabile Dictu Visu et Factu is inspired by Virgil’s Aeneid.
-At the beginning of book 7, Virgil paints a vivid word picture of the relationship of a swarm of bees to a laurel tree, followed by the cheeky exclamation “mirabile dictu!” or “marvelous to say.”
-The things is, “marvelous to say” doesn’t quite cover all the wonderful curiosities that the world holds.
-Hence, “Marvelous to Say, See, and Do,” because isn’t it marvelous to learn the oddities of a foreign language?
-To people watch at the world’s biggest American car show?
-To gallop through canola fields in Spain?
-Yes, truly marvelous.
+At the beginning of book 7, Virgil paints a vivid word picture of the relationship of a swarm of bees to a laurel tree, followed by the cheeky exclamation mirabile dictu or “marvelous to say.”
+The thing is, “marvelous to say” doesn’t quite cover all the wonderful curiosities that the world holds.
+Hence, “Marvelous to Say, See, and Do,” because isn’t it marvelous to learn the oddities of a foreign language, people watch at the world’s biggest American car show, gallop through canola fields in Spain?
+Indeed, truly marvelous!

 Though Mirabile Travel developed in Paris, its subjects now encompass the world.
-Special interests include foreign languages, international junk food, sailing, curious critters, hot restaurants, and beautiful graffiti.
+Special interests include islands, languages, exotic junk food and all manner of natural life.

 I have written about volcanic islands for National Geographic Traveler, a rat infestation for Atlas Obscura, parrot-filled sinkholes and sacred-harp singing for National Geographic Books, the indomitable Dolley Madison for The National, North America’s Frenchiest archipelago for France Today, and Virginia hard cider for Albemarle magazine.
 Additionally I have ghost-written many a spirited missive on behalf of my Mississippi-mutt, Zeus.
 My writing has also appeared in numerous moleskin journals, one of which was left in the pocket of an airplane seat and mailed home to me by a thoughtful flight attendant, another was left in a hostel in Dublin only to reappear in my mailbox several months later with an editorial note about how I should really clean up my lovelife.
 (For the record, I have!)